orkes-io/docs/blog/2021-11-16-the-genesis-of-netflix-conductor.md

 # The Birth of Conductor

 As Netflix was moving its business from DVDs to streaming, the initial catalogue on the services were mostly licensed.
-Licensed content however, did provide enough differentiation to its competitors, since everyone was trying to pay for the same pieces of content, leading to a low margin, high cost business model.
+Licensed content however, did not provide enough differentiation to its competitors, since everyone was trying to pay for the same pieces of content, leading to a low margin, high cost business model.
 Netflix, made another big bet, marking its entry into Original programming.
 After seeing early signs of success, Netflix made a push to become the largest studio in the world.
 Conductor was born out of this need.
 Netflix developers were known for doings at breakneck speed,